-What do you think will be the greatest, coolest invention of this century?
-Many of the greatest scientists and technologists believe that this will be in the field of Materials research: "of new materials that have amazing properties,” and what’s more, “are capable of changing themselves to suit their requirements.”
-Though we know of an amazing array of materials, there are only four basic ones--Polymers, Ceramics, Metals, and Composites.
-What's more, the million materials that we know of are made roughly from 30 chemical elements!
+What do you think will be the greatest invention of this century?
+Many leading scientists and technologists believe that it will be in the field of Materials research: namely, considering new materials that have amazing properties and that are capable of changing themselves to suit their requirements.
+The task of a Materials Engineer more specifically is to manufacture materials with specific properties that are needed to solve challenging and interesting problems.

 On-Campus Supplemental Fee: $150

 Only basic high school science and math is required - everything else will be taught in the class.
 What is expected of the student is a good analytical mind, excellent imagination and a keen desire to learn.